 Keep the audience on their toes by changing the pace.
 Make sure there is a varied amount of visual content, so focus on just you talking and then switch up so they only see your slides (if you have any) and perhaps also include a video.

 Virtual Presentation 101: remember to keep slides simple, clear and concise with large text – more slides with less content is preferable so you don’t linger too long on the same view.
 It will also stop you reading from slides too much and make you think more about what you say.

 Have you only been allocated a short amount of time to present?
 Not a problem.
 Remember that the majority of virtual events offer networking opportunities so you can invite your audience to join you in a networking space or engage in a private chat with you to discuss your presentation and topic that you have been delivering.
 Even more so, having a shorter presentation and leaving less time for your viewers to ask questions can spark stronger engagement post-presentation.

 7. Choosing A Suitable Background

-Spend extra 10 minutes setting up your room.
+Spend an extra 10 minutes setting up your room.
 Make sure there are no distractions behind you, personal items you don’t want the public to see or your family members trying to barge in mid-presentation.

 If all else fails, we recommend you choose a virtual background as a safe bet.
-Some of the video conferencing tools like Microsoft Teams and Zoom already offer this but you can always find a 3rd party one or even find a cheap green screen on Amazon.
+Some video conferencing tools like Microsoft Teams and Zoom already offer this but you can always find a 3rd party one or even find a cheap green screen on Amazon.
 Our top pick is an app called mmhmm (it’s actually called that) and it offers a free limited account if you are just looking to try it out.

 8. Get The Lighting Right